Home

 FOR CELIAC DISEASE

-FOUR BLOOD TESTS are recommended by the Celiac Disease Foundation to diagnose CD.
+FOUR BLOOD TESTS may help you detect CD.
+This panel of blood tests has been pulled from various national support groups, university research centers, and forward-thinking doctors (many who are not on the same page).
 It is unfortunate that few doctors are aware of these 4 tests so you may need to request them.
-I have discovered this personally through my own family experiences, in conversation with many folks who are trying to resolve their health issues and recently with a lab experience trying to help a friend.
+I have discovered this personally through my own family experiences, in conversation with many folks who are trying to resolve their health issues, and with a lab experience trying to help a friend.
 You may be able to just call and request these four tests without making another appointment.

 THE FOUR BLOOD TESTS: